ZY-creater/EvoHAF/README.md

 ## 📢 Important Notice

 > **⚠️ This repository is currently under active development.**
 > Our paper is currently under peer review.
+Due to paper length constraints, more detailed technical implementations will be presented here in the open-source repository.
 Should our work be accepted for publication, we will continue to update this repository with:
 > - 🔬 Additional experimental results from ongoing clinical studies
 > - 📊 Comprehensive supplementary materials and analyses
 > - 💡 Further improvements and methodological enhancements